mesosphere/dcos-docs-site/pages/dkp/kommander/2.0/install/networked/index.md

   storageclass.kubernetes.io/is-default-class: "true"
 ```

-More information on setting a StorageClass as default can be found at [Changing the default storage class in k8s docs](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/)
+More information on setting a StorageClass as default can be found at [Changing the default storage class in Kubernetes docs](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/)

 <!--
 ## Install on kind